Kuldhara: Population

 Ruins of 410 buildings can be seen in the former village.
 Another 200 buildings were located in the lower township on the outskirts of the village.

-Lakshmi Chand's Tawarikh-i-Jaisalmer (1899) provides statistics about Paliwal population and households of several villages.
+Lakshmi Chand's Tawarikh-i-Jaisalmer (1899) provides statistics about the Paliwal population and households of several villages.
 Using the figure of 3.97 persons per household based on these statistics, and considering the number of ruined houses as 400, S. A. N. Rezavi estimated the 17th-18th century population of Kuldhara as 1,588.
 The British officer James Tod recorded the 1815 population of Kuldhara as 800 (in 200 households), based on information from "the best informed natives".
 By this time, the Paliwals had already started deserting the village.
 By 1890, the population of the village had declined to 37 people; the number of houses was recorded as 117.

 Social Groups

 There are several other devali inscriptions at the site.
 These inscriptions do not mention the term "Paliwal"; they only describe the inhabitants as Brahmin ("Vrahman" or "Vaman").
 Several inscriptions mention the caste of the residents as "Kuldhar" or "Kaldhar".
 It appears that Kuldhara was a caste group among Paliwal Brahmins, and the village was named after this caste.

 Some inscriptions also mention the jati (sub-caste) and gotra (clan) of the residents.
 The various jatis mentioned in the inscriptions include Harjal, Harjalu, Harjaluni, Mudgal, Jisutiya, Loharthi, Lahthi, Lakhar, Saharan, Jag, Kalsar, and Mahajalar.
 The gotras mentioned include Asamar, Sutdhana, Gargvi and Gago.
 One inscription also mentions the kula (family lineage) of a Brahmin as Gonali.
 Apart from the Paliwal Brahmins, the inscriptions also mention two sutradhars (architects) named Dhanmag and Sujo Gopalna.
 The inscriptions indicate that the Brahmin residents married within the Brahmin community, although the jatis or sub-castes were exogamous.